googlecreativelab/aiexperiments-bird-sounds/README.md

 ## Installation

+Original audio metadata and, tsne data are not provided.
+Please visit Kyle McDonald's AudioNotebooks repo to generate tsne data.

 Install all npm modules required by package.json.
+Install webpack and webpack-dev-server.

-In terminal, run webpack-dev-server to run on localhost or webpack -p to build.
+In terminal, run webpack-dev-server to run on localhost:8080 or webpack -p to build.

 ## Contributors

 Built by [Kyle McDonald](https://github.com/kylemcdonald), [Manny Tan](https://github.com/mannytan), [Yotam Mann](https://github.com/tambien), and friends at [Google Creative Lab](https://github.com/googlecreativelab/).
 Thanks to [Cornell Lab of Ornithology](http://www.birds.cornell.edu/Page.aspx?pid=1478) for their support.
-The sounds are available in the Macaulay Library's [Essential Set for North America](http://macaulaylibrary.org/guide/audio/essential-set-for-north-america).
+[The Essential Set for North America](http://macaulaylibrary.org/guide/audio/essential-set-for-north-america) sounds are provided by the Macaulay Library.
 The open-source code is available [here](https://github.com/googlecreativelab/).
+Check out more at [A.I.
+Experiments](https://aiexperiments.withgoogle.com/).

 Check out more at [A.I.
 Experiments](https://aiexperiments.withgoogle.com/).